proycon/analiticcl/bindings/python/README.md

 print(json.dumps(results, ensure_ascii=False, indent=4))
 ```

 **Note:** all offsets reported by analiticcl are utf-8 byte-offsets, not character offsets!
+If you want proper unicode character
+offsets, pass the keyword argument `unicodeoffset=True` to `SearchParameters`.
+You will want to set this if you intend to do
+any kind of slicing in Python (which uses unicode points by default).

 Output: